Theoretical constraints on tidal triggering of slow earthquakes: Fundamental response of stable sliding VW faults to transient perturbations

-Here, $f_0$ is a reference friction coefficient when the fault is sliding at reference velocity $V_0$, as determined from laboratory rock friction experiments~\parencite{marone1998laboratory}. $\theta$ is a state variable that characterizes the state of the sliding surfaces and has units of time. $d_c$ is the characteristic slip distance for the evolution of $\theta$.
-The parameters $a$, $b$ are positive material constants. $a$ represents the ``direct effect", such that for fixed $\theta$, the friction increases logarithmically with slip velocity, $\partial f/\partial \ln V>0$. $b$ characterizes the ``evolution effect", describing the time-dependent weakening of friction through the evolution of the state variable.
-For $a-b={\partial f_{ss}}/{\partial \ln V_{\mathrm{ss}}}>0$ (VS regime; equivalently $a/b > 1$), friction increases with slip velocity, promoting stable sliding, whereas when $a-b<0$ (VW regime; equivalently $0 < a/b < 1$), friction decreases with slip velocity and the fault may undergo unstable slip, if the spring stiffness is lower than a critical value ($k < k_c$); otherwise, stable sliding still occurs, characterized by smooth, quasi-static slip without sudden accelerations~\parencite{ruina1983, rice1983stability}.
+where, $f_0$ is a reference sliding friction coefficient when the fault is sliding at reference velocity $V_0$ determined from laboratory rock friction experiments~\parencite{marone1998laboratory}. $\theta$ is a state variable that characterizes the state of the sliding surfaces and has units of time. $d_c$ is the characteristic slip distance for the evolution of $\theta$. $a$ represents the "direct effect", such that for fixed $\theta$, the friction increases logarithmically with slip velocity. $b$ characterizes the "evolution effect", describing the time-dependent weakening of friction through the evolution of the state variable.
+Under the RSF framework, we assume that the resolved shear stress is always equal to the frictional resistance and $\tau = f(V, \theta) \, \sigma$.